joakimremler/AIS-API/README.md

 2. Create a Database in Mysql called ais `CREATE DATABASE ais;`.

-3. Import `ais_tblplants.sql` Find the file in root directory and import it to Database ais.
+3. Import `ais_tblplants.sql` Find the file in root directory and import it to database ais.

     `mysql -u root -p ais < ais_tblplants.sql`